Northern provinces - Introduction

 The whole defence plan swivelled around two major objectives: gain adequate time to take accurate precautions at the east-shore harbours and organise the defences around the Afsluitdike.
 All planned actions and precautions in the eastern sector of the provinces Groningen and Drente were designed to achieve these two objectives.

-As such a couple of thin defences were constructed [or formed].
-A very thin defensive screen [forward positions] was organised along the border with Germany, designated as the O-line.
-Behind this forward position a slightly reinforced delaying defence-line [Q-line] was designed, which ran from the Eems [water in the northeast] to Hoogeveen, where it curved towards the west towards the Ysselmeer [F-line].
+In order to achieve this a couple of thin defences were constructed [or formed].
+A very thin defensive screen [forward position] was organised along the border with Germany, designated as the O-line.
+Behind this forward position a slightly reinforced delaying defence-line [Q-line] was designed, which ran from the Eems [water in the northeast] to Hoogeveen, where it curved towards the west towards the Yssellake [F-line].
 The O and Q lines were close to the German border.
-In Friesland - the most western province - there was only one defence-line projected.
+In the second line in Friesland - the most western province - there was only one defence-line projected.
 That was an arc-shape defence a few clicks east of the landhead in front of the Afsluitdike.
 It was called the Wonsline and, although insignificant in comparison to many other defence-lines in the country, it was the most significant prepared defence system in the entire north.
+It had started out as a supporting system of trenches where evacuated troops from the east could recuperate, reassemble and move on across the Afsluitdike to the west.
+Later it was decided to upgrade the defences to a genuine field-defence-line.
+Shortly before the war broke out, another upgrade had been concurred, to give it some true grid and concrete reinforcements.
+That would however not materialize, obviously.

 When the Germans would eventually have taken the Wonsline out, they would be halted by the formidable fortress Kornwerderzand.
 This fortress was situated about 4 km offshore on the large dam.
 The fortress had been constructed at the sluice complex that had provided for some space were a rather extensive fortification system could have been built.